-When you enter the command directly in the CLI to disable Enclosure Security, you will not be able to enable Enclosure Security successfully.
+When you enter the command directly in the CLI to disable Enclosure Security, you cannot enable Enclosure Security successfully.
 CLI will report that "ERROR: Secured Legacy device or array exists".

-'''

-HPT CLI > secure 1/E1 disable

-ERROR: Secured Legacy device or array exists.
+HPT CLI > secure 1/E1 disable ERROR: Secured Legacy device or array exists.

-'''